pauloafonso/inventory-control/README.md

 ### Infrastructure Layer

 Represented, for a while, only by src/Persistence dir, wich has the database / ORM implementations.
-Inside this dir there is two directories: 1) Repository, wich is supposed to have the interface repository implementations (in this case, using Illuminate ORM); and 2) Models, where is suposed to be the Entities classes representing the database tables (in this implementation, I'm going to use MYSQL).
+Inside this dir there are two directories: 1) Repository, wich is supposed to have the interface repository implementations (in this case, using Illuminate ORM); and 2) Models, where is suposed to be the Entities classes representing the database tables (in this implementation, I'm going to use MYSQL).

 ### Application Layer: